Fear of Traveling alone: What’s It Like to Travel Solo?

 The trick is to slow down.
 Enjoy where you are and who you meet.
 You’ll save money by eating locally and on transport.
 If it means missing a few sights and changing your travel plans, does it matter much?
 Come back another time or just accept that you can’t see or do everything in life.

 Single travelers are at a disadvantage when it comes to a bed for the night.
+There s often a single supplement.
 If the price is per room and not per person your bills will be double that of a couple sharing.
+That’s one of the disadvantages of solo travel.
+In some countries, it’s a hefty surcharge.

-If you team up and are willing to share that’s great.
-You can save, but you don’t always want to sleep in the same room as a travel mate.
+If you team up and are willing to share, that’s great.
+You can save money, but you don’t always want to sleep in the same room as a travel mate.

 Dorms are the obvious answer but they don’t exist everywhere.